XavierCodingClub/Red-Web/README.md

 - Use gorilla.txt for the information
 - Make use of a variety of elements, maybe include some pictures
 - Tables perhaps...
-- You dotn have to use the text exactly, you have freedom to include the information in the text in other forms like tables
+- You don't have to use the text exactly, you have freedom to include the information in the text in other forms like tables

-Make sure to pull request so we can see waht you've created!
+Make sure to pull request so we can see what you've created!